gayatrig19/the-frozen-heart-quiz/README.md

 - [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the CSS Code.
 - [jshint validator](https://jshint.com/) - used to check java script code for errors.
 - Code Institute's Codeanywhere Template to generate the workspace for the project.

+# Credits

+- The website background image is from the movie "Frozen" and is sourced from WallpaperAccess.com
+- Google Fonts - for the fonts to use in the website
+- FontAwesome for all the icons used in the website.
+- Freepik is used for logo image.
+- Questions for the quiz are taken from: <https://triviawhizz.com/trivia-questions/frozen> and <https://www.funtrivia.com/search2_act.cfm?type=quizzes&searchstring=frozen+2&search1=Go%21>
+- Basic structure and understanding about quiz website taken from: <https://www.youtube.com/watch?v=riDzcEQbX6k&t=2s>
+- JS code help for displaying timer and incremented questions taken from tutorial: <https://www.youtube.com/watch?v=WUBhpSRS_fk>
+- The basic understanding of code for quiz is referred from the tutorial: <https://www.youtube.com/watch?v=WiLTsxjCmWQ&t=591s>
+- Kevin Powell videos
+- Love Maths project from CI- general help and increment score code.
+- Readme structure from my last project: <https://github.com/gayatrig19/the-unplugged-club>